-We have bid farewell to yet another edition of Split Salon, an exhibition which is, from its beginning, in a process of constant transformation.
+We have bid farewell to yet another edition of Split Salon, an exhibition that is, from its beginning, in a process of constant transformation.
 Conceived in 1969 as an escape from the ideologically influenced revues such as Prvomajska exhibition, and with a goal of strengthening the qualities and recognition of Split’s artistic scene outside the local context, the Salon initially succeeded in achieving the selected norms only to, due to its own inertia, fall victim to certain negative trends which it desperately tried to escape from.

 Similarly to the way in which Duško Kečkemet and Tomislav Lalin, alongside a few painters from Split, had the courage to found the Split Salon, the curators of its different editions had through times often anticipated and modified the unavoidable obsolescence of inherited exhibition formats and contents.
 This happened with full support, and sometimes initiative of the organizers (at first the branch of ULUH situated in Split, later HDLU, and finally independent HULU Split).
 After its initial success, the 70s saw the resurgence of the monotonous often-seen works/ artists and “safe” exhibition selection, which almost always manifested itself as light-hearted art full of Mediterranean motives.
 Then-curator Nevenka Bezić Božanić included the young progressive artists which have just appeared on the scene.
-Those individuals brought fresh spirit and energy which have often known to positively influence the change in expression of their somewhat older colleagues.
+Those individuals brought fresh spirit and energy which have often been known to positively influence the change in expression of their somewhat older colleagues.

-Salon organizers were even then aware of the danger of keeping the Salon in local context, as well as the way in which all potential smaller communities are in danger of being closed-off to outside influences and exchange.
+Salon organizers were even then aware of the danger of keeping the Salon in the local context, as well as the way in which all potential smaller communities are in danger of being closed off to outside influences and exchange.
 Therefore, it was no surprise that guest appearances and cooperation with other cities took place within the Split Salon; for example with Zagreb in 1970, as well with twin-town Mostar in 1973.
-For the same reason a few artists from Zagreb were called to exhibit in the 1976 Salon, while in 1980 – after a disappointing year in which the artists within the accompanying MIS program (which coincidentally featured the Split Salon) had more success exhibiting as solo artists rather than collectively – the Salon featured artists from Dubrovnik, Zadar and Zagreb.
+For the same reason, a few artists from Zagreb were called to exhibit in the 1976 Salon, while in 1980 – after a disappointing year in which the artists within the accompanying MIS program (which coincidentally featured the Split Salon) had more success exhibiting as solo artists rather than collectively – the Salon featured artists from Dubrovnik, Zadar, and Zagreb.
 The exhibition criteria have since become more rigorous and the selecting bodies have started to closely question the exhibition format and all its layers, which contributed to its quality and improved the status of the exhibition within the field.
 However, even after that things were known to go back to the old ways.
-It mainly happened due to large numbers of artists that constantly exhibited at the Salon, feeling secure within a tight community, as well as a uniformity of their expression, but such occurrences were much rarer than before.
+It mainly happened due to large numbers of artists that constantly exhibited at the Salon, feeling secure within a tight community, as well as uniformity of their expression, but such occurrences were much rarer than before.
 In the meantime, the question of the annual format of the exhibition emerged; mainly due to the fact that a small community like Split could rarely produce and maintain quality work, which subsequently had to do with the subject of financing art.

 Homeland war followed soon after, leaving a mark on several domains, including the culture.
 The material and mental devastation, war profiteering and misused privatization, and consequential impoverishment of the population defined this period.